marcosoft47/freenect-python/README.md

 Since it happens frequently, I suggest you to make it an alias.
 Add the following to your `.bashrc` (or similar) file, so you can just run `fixnect` in your terminal

     alias fixnect="sudo chmod -R 777 /dev/bus/usb/"

+## Intellisense not working

+Pylance doesn't recognize freenect properly.
+Use Jedi instead.

+In VS Code, go to: Settings > python.languageserver > jedi

 # About